sunlightpolicy/opendatapoliciesstatic/_documents/boulder-co-2017-04-24.md

 ## I. POLICY

-This policy has been developed to support the City of Boulder's commitment to the principles of open government, including transparency, civic engagement and innovation through open and accessible data.
-For this purpose, the City of Boulder will freely share with constituents, businesses and other jurisdictions the greatest amount of data possible while addressing confidentiality, privacy, and security concerns.
+<span class="g-build-on-precedent">This policy has been developed to support the City of Boulder's commitment to the principles of open government, including transparency, civic engagement and innovation through open and accessible data</span>. <span class="g-proactive-release">For this purpose, the City of Boulder will freely share with constituents, businesses and other jurisdictions the greatest amount of data possible</span> while addressing confidentiality, privacy, and security concerns.
 Open government is not a solitary initiative, but rather a philosophy to be adopted citywide and throughout all levels of government.

 ## II.
 PURPOSE

-Government belongs to the people and open government supports this by promoting the public’s right to understand and participate in government.
-Government has the responsibility to provide relevant and appropriate data and constituents have the opportunity to freely review and utilize the data.
+<span class="g-goals-and-values">Government belongs to the people and open government supports this by promoting the public’s right to understand and participate in government.
+Government has the responsibility to provide relevant and appropriate data and constituents have the opportunity to freely review and utilize the data.</span>

 ### A. Defining Open Data

-Open data is machine-readable data that is free of charge and anyone is free to use, reuse, and redistribute it.
-It is available online, in an open format, with no legal encumbrances on use or reuse, and is available for all to access and download in full without fees.
-“Legal encumbrance” as used here, includes federal copyright protections and other, non-statutory legal limitations on how or under what conditions data may be used.
-Attribution and sharing may be required, but open data is otherwise free of restrictions.
+<span class="def-open">Open data is machine-readable data that is free of charge and anyone is free to use, reuse, and redistribute it.
+It is available online, in an open format, with no legal encumbrances on use or reuse, and is available for all to access and download in full without fees. <span class="g-open-access">“Legal encumbrance” as used here, includes federal copyright protections and other, non-statutory legal limitations on how or under what conditions data may be used.
+Attribution and sharing may be required, but open data is otherwise free of restrictions.</span></span>

 ### B. Benefits of Open Data